giltesa/Nintendo-GameCube-USB-C-Kit/1. PCB/README.md

 ## Unauthorized Sellers

-Below is a list of vendors who are distributing counterfeit products without our authorization:
+The following vendors are listed here because they have **violated the project license** and are **illegally profiting** from the sale of counterfeit products without our authorization:

 - Treasure Game Accessory Store